nicbuitr/WebPerfOptimization/README.md

 - Added picture tag elements to use the right image sizes according to the viewport
 - Added the alt attributes with their descriptions to all the images
 - Moved the locally stored images to cloud storage to be able to request different sizes as parameter
+- Added dns-prefetch and preconnect to initialize connection earlier to the images cloud storage
+- For the "Paisano's Pizzeria" image added a padding to its parent and set the image position as absolute to save the space for when the image is loaded to prevent layout shifting
 - Increased the buttons size for better usability on touch devices for better SEO
-- Did not minify nor compress the JavaScript and CSS files as the gaining was negligible
+- Did not minify nor compress the JavaScript and CSS files as the gains were negligible

 ## Built with: